Minor in Banking

 Learning Outcomes

-Created to assign students to thriving careers in the financial services industry, the program delivers a robust curriculum encompassing the intricacies of banking.
-By completing the minor, students will be able to:
+Designed to prepare students for successful careers in the financial services industry, the program offers a robust curriculum that covers the complexities of banking.
+Upon completing the minor, students will be able to:

 Develop Essential Financial Skills

-The Minor in Banking program equips students with the financial acumen necessary to succeed in the banking industry.
-Students will acquire proficiency in financial analysis, risk assessment, and investment strategies, enabling them to make informed decisions and manage financial risks effectively.
+The Minor in Banking equips students with the financial expertise needed to succeed in the banking industry.
+Through the program, students gain proficiency in financial analysis, risk assessment, and investment strategies—skills that support sound decision-making and effective financial risk management.

 Gain an Understanding of Banking Principles

-Through specialized courses, students will explore the intricacies of banking operations, risk management, and decision-making processes.
-They will gain a deep understanding of the functions of commercial banks, investment banks, and credit unions, as well as the role of these institutions in the broader financial services industry.
+Through specialized coursework, students explore the complexities of banking operations, risk management, and financial decision-making.
+They develop a strong understanding of the roles and functions of commercial banks, investment banks, and credit unions, as well as the importance of these institutions within the broader financial services industry.

 Engage with Industry Professionals